 For those who have appreciated the wonder that is sourdough, we know that there is a very exact why in why we should make sourdough bread: It’s amazingly delicious.
-In essence, it is the way bread should be made, the means by which it was done before mass production yeasts became the modus operandi.
-Sourdough is the natural way, a harnessing of the wild yeasts from the air around us, a combination (rather than the singular type in store-bought yeasts) that creates complex and deep flavor.
+In essence, it is the way bread should be made, how it was done before mass production yeasts became the modus operandi.
+Sourdough is a natural way, a harnessing of the wild yeasts from the air around us, a combination (rather than the singular type in store-bought yeasts) that creates complex and deep flavor.

 Some people have even said that white flour sourdough is healthier than regular shelf-stable whole wheat bread by the simple virtue of our body being able to handle it appropriately, and it being less processed.
 Of course, the best option would be to make a whole-wheat sourdough loaf with some whole grains on it and forget about it!
 If it tastes better, it’s less processed and it’s better for us, we best get on board and make ourselves a sourdough starter.

 For those of us loosely in the know, who have been in the bread-making game for a while but not necessarily fully immersed in sourdough, we’ve heard about the starter.
 Many of us even have a small fear of it, this weird lump of living matter that gurgles and smells and sometimes even dies.
 We know that it must be fed.
 We know that it grows, that it can “mother” other starters, that it is something that requires some sense of devotion.
 It’s serious business.